FelixOnline/v2/content/articles/2014-11-6-travelling-to-space-on-a-budget.md

 subtitle: >
   James Bezer looks at the future of commercial space flight
 date: "2014-11-06 19:45:56 +0000"

 # Attributes from Felix Online V1
 id: "4783"
 old_path: /science/4783/travelling-to-space-on-a-budget-
 aliases:
  - /science/4783/travelling-to-space-on-a-budget-
+imported: true
+comments:
+ - SBB    Thank you for sharing the info Even tho it was one of the topten 2009 news in China I meissd it completely According to Wikipedia it appears some of the local officials andor supporters were trying to cover it up    I should go to the Chinese section of the local public library and see if I can borrow some of his books        I am not sure of that More often than not what we call facts are actually ppls opinions And opinions are hardly universal truths

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:
+ - snb11

+# Homepage control params
 headline: true
 featured: true